-The Himalayan Youth Foundation UK (‘HYF-UK’) works to improve the education, health and living conditions of orphaned, semi-orphaned and disadvantaged children and young people aged 6-25 living in the Himalayan region.
-It provides support through sponsorship, individual donations and guidance to the Kailash Home in Kathmandu, Nepal and the Choki Traditional Arts School in Bhutan.
+The Himalayan Youth Foundation UK (HYF) works to improve the education, health and living conditions of orphaned, semi-orphaned and disadvantaged children and young people aged 6-25 living in the Himalayan region.

 Renamed in 2016 to KHULA, which means to Grow or to Prosper.
 The David Rattray Foundation was founded originally in 2007.
 KHULA works closely with communities and schools in UMzinyathi District of KwaZulu Natal, South Africa in providing the resources, skills and opportunities that the pupils need to succeed in life.

 Rwanda Aid operates in the remote south-west of Rwanda, in the districts of Rusizi and Nyamasheke.
-Rwanda Aid’s aim is to support the vulnerable and disadvantaged, especially children, helping them to develop the skills and knowledge to build a better future for themselves, their families and their community.
-Rwanda Aid does this through a variety of programmes in Education, Disability Awareness, Street Children, Organic Farm Training, Business Enterprise Development and Classroom Construction.
-Projects within these programmes in 2016 have worked to improve life for over 24,000 individuals.
+The aim is to support the vulnerable and disadvantaged, especially children, helping them to develop the skills and knowledge to build a better future for themselves, their families and their community.